|

 Superintendent's Office and Blacksmith Shop.

-EBT Orbisonia Station, home of the East Broad Top Railroad where your tickets for their trips are purchased.
+Across the road is Orbisonia Station, home of the East Broad Top Railroad where one purchases their tickets for the trips.

 The view looking south back towards the yard.
 The Rockhill Trolley Museum brought out their car for the runs for the day.
 Chris and I walked over there as they were expecting us.
 This story will be the next one above this one so while we took a tour of the car barns and a ride, you can enjoy the brief history of this line.